Urban Roadways and Transportation

 Rain and snow are two of the weather hazards of roadways throughout the world.
 Water cannot be allowed to pool, so it must be drained off the roads as it falls.
 Porous paving is generally the option for controlling water on urban streets.
 It allows water to pass through the pavement and into the ground below.
 Walkways in parks and beside roads are generally made with permeable paving materials.
 There are gaps between sections where the water is absorbed into the ground.

 Keeping roads in good repair is financially draining on urban budgets.
 Governments can no longer afford large budgets for poorly built roads.
+Purchasing dried aggregates, even in bulk can become a costly exercise.
 Restricting access for heavy trucks is one of the best ways to limit the maintenance needed in large areas.
 Keeping personal vehicles off the roads with public mass transportation is another way.